SeatWith/typst-packages/packages/preview/acrotastic/0.1.0/README.md

 Manages all your acronyms for you.

-Acrotastics main features are auto-expansion of the first occurence, manual short and long forms, implicit or manual plural form support, and customizable linkable index printing.
+Acrotastics main features are clickable abbreviations that auto-expand on the first occurence, manual short and long forms, implicit or manual plural form support, and customizable index printing.

 ## Quick Start